souritmaji/ECommerce/README.md

 # ECommerce

-This repo is for an ecommerce application
+This repo is for an ecommerce application.
+It is used to display a products page